DrNoLife/coub_downloader/README.md

 # coub_downloader
 The video sharing website Coub has announced it's closure.
 So I want a way to save all my liked coubs from the website.

+# To-Do
+I have a few more things planned for it.
+But I want to set this straight, I don't plan on making a "proper" GUI for the program.<br/>
+With that said, what I do plan on doing is: Create a way to go through your entire list of "Liked" coubs.
+This is not exposed from the API, as far as I could see, but I did find a way that would make it possible.

+Other than that, I also plan on implementing this:
+* Error log, så any coubs that fails to be downloaded, gets logged so the user can download them manually.
+* Progress "bar", so one can see how long they are during downloading.

 ## Extra notes
 Right so another update: